davreev/demo-geodesic-heat/README.md

 ## Build

 This project can be built to run natively or in a web browser.
-Build instructions vary slightly between the two targets.

 ### Native Build